- Somaliland: “We Fully Support Execution of Convicted Murderers” Guurti

 The Somaliland Sun takes this opportunity to clarify that the government of Somaliland together with its partner's did not deport 786 Ethiopians from Somaliland or citizens and Somalis from other countries but assisted in their voluntary return to their respective countries of origin.

-You are not aloneWe have 96 guests and 1 member online
+You are not aloneWe have 313 guests online